joeylafyatis/pigeons-dbt/README.md

 ## Disclaimer

-This repo does not support the historical data collection efforts that were requisite to this work, as the speed at which new data is created has not seemed to immediately warrant it.
-The next iteration of this work will first endeavor to create data models that capture player-level information, such as: roster changes, starting line-ups, and in-game events (goals, substitutions, and cards).
+This repo does not include the historical data collection efforts that were requisite to this work, as the speed at which new data is created has not seemed to immediately warrant it.
+The next iteration of this work will endeavor to create data models that capture player-level information, such as: roster changes, starting line-ups, and in-game events (goals, substitutions, and cards).